 The Falcons could use more youth on the inside of their defensive line, and Jack Crawford is just a stop-gap solution for 2017.
 Atlanta could also use more disruption and pass rush next to Grady Jarrett.
 Additionally, Dontari Poe is entering free agency after this season. <br> <br>

-Wilkins has 37 tackles with 4.5 for a loss and three sacks this season.
+Wilkins has 45 tackles with seven for a loss and four sacks this season.
 He has been disruptive at the point of attack, showing speed to create havoc behind the line of scrimmage.
 Wilkins is a great athlete for his size and has the versatility to play a variety of techniques.
 The 6-foot-4, 310-pounder has a nice skill set with upside and could also fit as a 3-4 defensive end. <br> <br>

 Wilkins played well for Clemson in 2016 as part of a tough defensive line that controlled the point of attack.
 The sophomore had 48 tackles with 13 tackles for a loss, 3.5 sacks and 10 passes batted on the year.
 Because of injuries, Wilkins played a lot of defensive end.
 He showed nice athleticism and versatility, but is at his best on the inside, using his mismatch speed against guards.
 Wilkins made 33 tackles and two sacks as a freshman in 2015.